coderamen666/srd-v3.5-md/spells/spells-s.md

-This spell functions like *fog cloud*, but in addition to obscuring sight, the *solid fog* is so thick that any creature attempting to move through it progresses at a speed of 5 feet, regardless of its normal speed, and it takes a --2 penalty on all melee attack and melee damage rolls.
+This spell functions like *fog cloud*, but in addition to obscuring sight, the *solid fog* is so thick that any creature attempting to move through it progresses at a speed of 5 feet, regardless of its normal speed, and it takes a –2 penalty on all melee attack and melee damage rolls.
 The vapors prevent effective ranged weapon attacks (except for magic rays and the like).
 A creature or object that falls into *solid fog* is slowed, so that each 10 feet of vapor that it passes through reduces falling damage by 1d6.
-A creature can't take a 5-foot step while in *solid fog.*
+A creature can’t take a 5-foot step while in *solid fog.*

 However, unlike normal fog, only a severe wind (31+ mph) disperses these